Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 For beef, slicing against the grain creates a more tender jerky, while chicken, pork, and fish benefit from being sliced with the grain for better texture.

 Again, be sure to remove any sinew or visible fat to improve shelf life and avoid spoilage.
-Storage is key.
+Proper storage is key.

 Because homemade jerky lacks preservatives, proper storage is essential.
 Keep it in an airtight container or vacuum-sealed bag to maintain freshness.